If you’re looking for Facebook alternatives to protect your rights, read this article to find the one that fits your needs.

 10 Best Alternatives to Facebook in 2021 (Conservative, Free Speech):

 Launched in August 2018, Parler is a free speech Facebook alternative used by conservatives and conspiracy theorists.
-Unlike Facebook, it cares more about your privacy and provides you with all the tools to freely share your views without having the featured getting your account removed.
+Unlike Facebook, it cares more about your privacy and provides you with all the tools to freely share your views without having the fear of getting your account removed.

 In November 2020, Parler, Inc announced that it had over 10 million total users where 4 million users are actively using this “free-speech” social networking site.
 But, you should know that some journalists have criticized the content policy of Parler.
 According to users, Parler, Inc’s content policy is more restrictive than it portrays.
 So, before using this Facebook alternative, you should read its content policy carefully.